Creative Writing Activities for Elementary and Middle School Aged Kids—

 Activity #8 — Letter Writing

-Ask your students to consider someone from the past, present or even future that they would like to send a letter to.
+Ask your students to consider someone from the past, present, or even future that they would like to send a letter to.
 Perhaps they want to contact a past president, like Abraham Lincoln, or maybe they want to write a letter to their future children.
-Encourage them to ask questions within their letter, and to also describe their own current situations.
+Encourage them to ask questions within their letter and to describe their own current situations.
 This helps them develop letter writing skills as well as creative writing skills.